tomjepsoncreative/beta/coaching.md

 ## What would you like to do next?

 ### One-off coaching sessions
 You can book a one-off coaching session with me.
-We'll spend an hour together on Zoom talking about the things that matter to you and find best track for you to take action, now.
+Using your questionnaire responses as a frame, we'll spend our time together talking about the things that matter to you and find best track for you to take action, now.

-**One-off session run for 70mins and include follow-up notes**
+**One-off sessions run for 70mins and include follow-up notes**

 **Cost: £75**